songlab-cal/CherryML/README.md

 10011
 ```

-As before, if you have not estimated trees already, you can omit the `tree_dir` and cherryml will estimate these for you.
+As before, if you have not estimated trees already, you can omit the `tree_dir` and CherryML will estimate these for you.
 (In this case, we recommend using `--num_rate_categories 1` since the coevolution model does not model site rate variation.)

 # Full API